Noel Cressie visited Capitol Hill as part of the 7th annual Climate Science Day

 16-17 November | 2016

 A 2-day inaugural Australian Social Network Analysis Conference took place at Swinburne University in Hawthorn.
-Dr. Pavel Krivitsky gave a presentation on accounting for individual heterogeneity when modelling friend-of-a-friend effects in social networks.
+How do you test if a friend of a friend is a friend in a social network?
+It turns out that different people having different propensities to have friends can look like that, even if there is no pressure to close a friendship triad.
+Dr. Pavel Krivitsky gave a presentation comparing different approaches for accounting for individual heterogeneity when modelling friend-of-a-friend effects in social networks.

 NIASRA at the Australian Statistical Conference 2016